 The DATA Act requires the Treasury Department and the Office of Management and Budget to consult with public- and private-sector stakeholders as they establish government-wide data standards for U.S. federal spending.
 The Data Transparency Coalition was the primary private-sector supporter of the DATA Act during its long Congressional process.
 Now that the DATA Act is law, the Coalition has shifted its advocacy from the legislative branch to the executive branch.
 The Coalition plans to work with Treasury and OMB to bring together private-sector companies, standard setters, and nonprofits to advise on implementation.
-At events like the Data Transparency Summit and Data Transparency 2014, the executive branch leaders working to implement the DATA Act will join the law’s supporters to discuss the opportunities and ongoing challenges of opening up the federal government’s spending information.
+At events like the 2014 and 2015 DATA Act Summit, the executive branch leaders working to implement the DATA Act will join the law’s supporters to discuss the opportunities and ongoing challenges of opening up the federal government’s spending information.
 The Coalition will also showcase its members’ leading solutions to apply standards, republish federal information for taxpayers and investors, illuminate waste and fraud by applying analytics to newly-standardized data, and automate formerly-manual compliance tasks.

 - PwC Report – The DATA Act: A Revolution in Federal Government Transparency

-- Treasury DATA Act GitHub page is open for comments
+- Federal Spending Transparency Github page is open for comments

-- Regulations.gov site compiling all comments submitted to Treasury on the establishement of financial data standards
+- Regulations.gov page compiling all comments submitted to Treasury on the establishment of financial data standards

-- The Coalition submitted formal comment on the establishement of financial data standards to Treasury, November 25, 2014
+- Formal comment The Coalition submitted formal comment on the establishment of financial data standards to Treasury, November 25, 2014

-- Treasury’s offical request for public comment on the establishment of financial data standards, September 26, 2014
+- Treasury’s official request for public comment on the establishment of financial data standards, September 26, 2014

 - Presentations from Treasury and OMB’s Data Transparency Town Hall, September 26, 2014

-- White paper (PDF) by Coalition member Citizant on DATA Act implementation, July 2014
+- White paper by Coalition member Citizant on DATA Act implementation, July 2014

 - Posts tagged ‘DATA Act’ on Data Transparency Coalition blog, 2012-14